 Hibiscus arnottianus (Hawaiian White Hibiscus) is an evergreen shrub or small tree that grows 5 to 10 feet tall and wide, although some specimens may reach up to 20 feet tall.
 It does best in full sun or semi-shade, with slightly acidic, well-drained soil.
 Water regularly, but avoid over-watering.
 Fertilize in the early spring with a balanced fertilizer.
 Prune to shape after flowering.

 In USDA hardiness zone 9-11, Hibiscus arnottianus may be grown in pots and brought in during winter months.
 In order to survive in cold environment, it is ideal to locate it in a sheltered area such as a patio or under a tree.
 The pot should have some drainage holes in it and should be filled with a well-draining soil mix.
 Additionally, keep in mind that Hibiscus arnottianus is a tropical plant, it won't survive freezing.

-Hibiscus arnottianus is a Hawaiian endemic plant with one endangered subspecies.
+Hibiscus arnottianus is a endangered Hawaiian endemic plant.
 It is native to the moist to wet forests of the mountains of Moloka'i and O'ahu.